stratapp-ai/stratapp-ai.github.io/_blog/make-extra-money-referring-stratapp.md

 ## how can I learn more?

-Here is a short slide deck on how to [make money referring #stratapp](http://bit.ly/make-money-referring-stratapp "make money referring #stratapp").
+Here is a short deck on how to [make money referring #stratapp](http://bit.ly/make-money-referring-stratapp "make money referring #stratapp").

 ## what can I share with potential clients?